Red Teaming Deep Neural Networks with Feature Synthesis Tools: Survey Methodology

 An example survey is available at \href{https://mit.co1.qualtrics.com/jfe/form/SV_41p5OdXDDChFaw6}{this link}.

-We created 10 surveys, one per method plus a final one for all methods combined.
+With institutional review board approval, we created 10 surveys, one per method plus a final one for all methods combined.
 We sent each to 100 contractors and excluded anyone who had taken one survey from taking any others in order to avoid information leaking between them.
 Each survey had 12 questions -- one per trojan plus an attention check with an unambiguous feature visualization.
 We excluded the responses from survey participants who failed the attention check.
-Each question showed survey participants 10 visualizations from the method and asked what feature it resembled to them.
+Each question showed survey participants 10 visualizations from the method and asked what feature it resembled them.

-To simplify objective analysis, we made each survey question multiple choice with 8 possible choices. \figref{fig:multiple_choice_alternatives} shows the multiple choice alternatives for each trojan's questions.
+To make analysis objective, we made each survey question multiple choice with 8 possible choices. \figref{fig:multiple_choice_alternatives} shows the multiple-choice alternatives for each trojan's questions.
 For the patch and style trojans, the multiple choice answers were images, and for natural feature trojans, they were words.
 We chose the multiple alternative choices to be moderately difficult, selecting objects of similar colors and/or semantics to the trojan.

 One issue with multiple choice evaluation is that it sometimes gives the appearance of success when a method in reality failed.
 A visualization simply resembling one feature more than another is not a strong indication that it resembles that feature.
 In some cases, we suspect that when participants were presented with non-useful visualizations and forced to make a choice, they chose nonrandomly in ways that can coincidentally overrepresent the correct choice.
 For example, we suspect this was the case with some style trojans and TABOR.
 Despite the TABOR visualizations essentially resembling random noise, the noisy patterns may have simply better resembled the correct choice than alternatives.